 There was a stunning cyberattack on a critical Middle Eastern infrastructure site recently and it hasn’t gotten the public scrutiny it deserves.
 Triton (A.K.A.
 Trisis), a new strain of malware, was discovered last month via intelligence sharing reports provided by the security vendors FireEye and Dragos.
 The news was the latest in a series of public disclosures about progressively more sophisticated energy plant hacks.

 The specter of attacks on the power grid and other systems is no longer a matter of speculation.
 Hackers are testing the protections for critical infrastructure, and energy plant operators need to take the threat seriously, as do the decision makers in the industrial sector at large.

-Security analysts uncovered malware designed to take over the Schneider Electric Triconex Safety Instrumented System (SIS) at an unnamed industrial site.
+Security analysts h3uncovered malware designed to take over the Schneider Electric Triconex Safety Instrumented System (SIS) at an unnamed industrial site.
 SIS systems are routinely used in plant settings to monitor industrial processes, and shut them down if operating parameters approach a dangerous state.

 Notably, it now appears that the Triton hackers inadvertently shut off the plant’s SIS system in what may have been a botched reconnaissance operation, says Phil Neray, strategy vice president at Boston-based cybersecurity vendor CyberX.

 “They had hacked into the controller of the safety system, which is there to shut everything down if something goes wrong,” Neray observes.
 “They evidently made a mistake and triggered the safety system to shut down the plant.”